eranlev01/tendermind-weather-app/README.md

 Login: After registering, log in to the app using your credentials.

+Weather Page:
-Weather Page: Once logged in, you can view the weather for your current location on the Weather page.
+  Once logged in, you can view the weather for your current location on the Weather page.

-History Page: You can take pictures with your mobile device and keep a history of weather details along with the pictures.
-Access this history on the "History Page."
+  You can take pictures with your mobile device and keep a history of weather details along with the pictures.

+History Page: On the history page, you can view your weather history as well as your photos.

 Enjoy using the TenderMind Weather App!